 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
-As specialty-trained and knowledgeable joint replacement surgeons, Dr. Jeffrey Dodd, Dr. John Foley, Dr. Paul Haeder, Dr. Jonathan Hagen, and Dr. Andrew Ringnes are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
+As specialty-trained and knowledgeable joint replacement surgeons, Dr. Jeffrey Dodd, Dr. Jonathan Hagen, Dr. Michael Jernick, and Dr. Andrew Ringnes are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our joint replacement doctors have the surgical expertise you need to reach your goals.

 If you have a joint injury or condition, call (530) 587-7461 to schedule an appointment with one of our expert joint replacement surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.